 You can serve this anda masala with jeera rice, pulao, roti, or Naan.

-Anda Masala Variations
+Anda Curry Variations

 - For creamier egg masala, add cashews while blending tomatoes.
 This will add a creamier texture to the curry.
 Soak the cashews in water for 30 minutes before grinding for a smooth texture of the curry.